KDreynolds/HoTMiXer/README.md

 Right now there are two main areas that need attention

-1. Making sure every combination of HTMX/backend/styling actually works and looks good/consistent. - DONE, needs testing
+1. Add Django as a backend option.

+2. explore other backend options to be added.

+3. explore adding options for tech like Supabase or Pocketbase

-2. Bundling this all up into a "create-react-app" style script for NPM" - DONE
+4. Bundling this all up into a "create-react-app" style script for NPM" - DONE

-3. We will always be looking to add more backend technologies, if the one you want is not currently supported, contact me or open an issue.
+5. We will always be looking to add more backend technologies, if the one you want is not currently supported, contact me or open an issue.

-4. Hot-reloading would be really nice but need to think through how this would work with all the different backends.
+6. Hot-reloading would be really nice but need to think through how this would work with all the different backends.

 ## License